Statures and Sobrification Ranks of Noetherian Spaces: Hoare powerspaces and powersets

 \subsection{The sobrification rank and stature of $\HVz X$}

-Schalk observed that every up-complete sup-semilattice, namely every poset with suprema of all non-empty families, is sober in its upper topology \cite[Proposition~1.7]{Schalk:PhD}.
+Schalk observed that every up-complete sup-semilattice, namely every poset with suprema of all non-empty families, is sober in its upper topology \cite[Proposition~1.7]{Schalk:PhD}. $\Hoare X$ and $\Hoare_0 X$ are up-complete sup-semilattices, and the lower Vietoris topology is the upper topology of inclusion.
 Hence both $\HV X$ and $\HVz X$ are sober.
 This makes the following a triviality. \begin{theorem} For every Noetherian space $X$, $\sob {\HVz X} = ||X||+1$ and $\rsob {\HVz X} = ||X||$. \end{theorem} \proof Since $\HVz X$ is sober, $\sob {\HVz X}$ is just the ordinal rank of $\Hoare_0 X$, namely $||X||+1$.

 The stature of $\HVz X$ is much more elusive. \begin{proposition} For every Noetherian space $X$, $1+||X|| \leq ||\HVz X|| \leq \omega^{||X||}$. \end{proposition} \proof By Proposition~\ref{prop:dim:stature}~(1) and Theorem~\ref{thm:dim:H}, $1+||X|| = 1+\rsob {\HVz X} \leq ||\HVz X||$. $\HVz X$ is not empty, and has exactly one component, which is $\Box X = \HVz X$.
 By Proposition~\ref{prop:dim:stature}~(3), $||\HVz X|| \leq \omega^{\rsob {\HVz X}} = \omega^{||X||}$.